-Related work has been published or is forthcoming in Modernism/modernity, Comparative Literature Studies, CR: The New Centennial Review, and The Oxford Literary Review.
+Related writing has been published in Modernism/modernity, Comparative Literature Studies, CR: The New Centennial Review, and the Oxford Literary Review.
 I also serve as the Book Review Editor for Comparative Literature.

 B.A.
 (Hons.), 2009, English Literature, National University of Singapore

 Ph.D., 2015, Comparative Literature, Emory University